 Time: 11.00 – 14:30 (30 min break at 12:30)

 Date: 4 July 2020

 These gatherings are held quarterly.
 Further dates to be arranged

 Cost: This event is £10 for members and £25 for non-members.
 For Non-members, booking reservations without payment will be held for 1 week before being offered to another person.

-Booking: Only the next two upcoming dates will be open for registration at any one time.
+Booking: Please book by the day before the event on Friday 5pm latest.
+Any registrations after this time will not be accepted.
+Only the next two upcoming dates will be open for registration at any one time.
 Please do not attend the gathering if you have not booked as the groups are often full.
-You can also book a place by email: firstname.lastname@example.org or download the booking form.
+You can also book a place by email: email@example.com or download the booking form.